CISecurity/ControlsAssessmentSpecification/control-13/control-13.3.rst

 * M4 = List of inappropriately configured perimeter monitoring systems
 * M5 = List of network perimeters covered by at least one network perimeter monitoring system
 * M6 = List of network perimeters not covered by at least one network perimeter monitoring system
-* M7 = The number of network perimeter monitoring systems (count of M1)
+* M7 = Count of network perimeter monitoring systems (count of M1)
-* M8 = The number of network perimeters (count of M2)
+* M8 = Count of network perimeters (count of M2)
-* M9 = The number of appropriately configured perimeter monitoring systems (count of M3)
+* M9 = Count of appropriately configured perimeter monitoring systems (count of M3)
-* M10 = The number of inappropriately configured perimeter monitoring systems (count of M4)
+* M10 = Count of inappropriately configured perimeter monitoring systems (count of M4)
-* M11 = The number of network perimeters covered by at least one network perimeter monitoring system (count of M5)
+* M11 = Count of network perimeters covered by at least one network perimeter monitoring system (count of M5)
-* M12 = The number of network perimeters not covered by at least one network perimeter monitoring system (count of M6)
+* M12 = Count of network perimeters not covered by at least one network perimeter monitoring system (count of M6)

 Metrics
 -------